Mintplex-Labs/anythingllm-mobile/cactus-writeup.md

 Other questions
 num_gpu_layers: 99 // is this still only IOS supported (ref: llama.rn)
 n_threads: 4 // How can we determine this value?

-62TPS on S25 with "What is Anythingllm" with CactusLM